okteto/samples/jib/README.md

 2 actionable tasks: 2 up-to-date
 ```

-Now the binaries are accesible by your application, but since our production image does not hotreaload code changes, we need to restart the app by executing:
+Now the binaries are accessible by your application, but since our production image does not hot-reload code changes, we need to restart the app by executing:

 ```
 > okteto restart